DallanQ/castles_of_burgundy/Manual.md

 _Example: Benno adds the topmost 4-cow tile to his estate.
 He receives 4 + 3 = 7 victory points for it.
 Should he add another 4-cow tile to this pasture later on, then he would receive 4 + 4 + 3 = 11 victory points for it._
 > an image showing cards of different colors (blue, light green, dark green, beige, yellow and grey) and score board with numbers 1 - 8

+#### Castle (dark green) (page 6)

-**Castle** (dark green): Whenever a player adds a castle tile to his estate (which can occur up to 3 times), then he _immediately_ carries out an additional action _of his choice_ as if he had an extra die with any result he wishes at his disposal. _He could, for example, immediately add another six-sided tile to his estate, or ..._
+Whenever a player adds a castle tile to his estate (which can occur up to 3 times), then he _immediately_ carries out an additional action _of his choice_ as if he had an extra die with any result he wishes at his disposal. _He could, for example, immediately add another six-sided tile to his estate, or ..._

+#### Mine (grey) (page 6)

-**Mine ** (grey): These tiles are (with the exception of a few of the yellow tiles) the only ones without an immediate effect when they are placed (which can occur up to 3 times).
+These tiles are (with the exception of a few of the yellow tiles) the only ones without an immediate effect when they are placed (which can occur up to 3 times).
 Instead, at the end of each phase, the player receives 1 Silverling from the supply for each mine in his estate.

+#### Building (beige) (page 6)

-**Building** (beige): Whenever a player adds a building tile to his estate (which can occur up to 12 times), then he _immediately_ gets to make a _single_ use of that building's advantage.
+Whenever a player adds a building tile to his estate (which can occur up to 12 times), then he _immediately_ gets to make a _single_ use of that building's advantage.

 _Important_: Each of the 8 building _types_ may only occur _once_ per city (= a region of connected beige spaces).
-Depending on the estate, there may be between 2 and 6 cit- ies of different sizes (1 to 8 spaces). <br>
+Depending on the estate, there may be between 2 and 6 cit- ies of different sizes (1 to 8 spaces).
 _Estate No. 1, for example, has 4 cities: one 1-size, one 5-size and two 3-size._

 Each building provides an advantage immediately after having been built.
 These are also shown symbolically at left on the player boards.